 Needless to say, it’s a far cry from the “fringe shops” of the past, devoted to an underground subculture that defies the mainstream.
 In the beginning of her career as a tattoo artist, Lisa Doll was both accustomed to and eager to escape from this kind of environment.
 She talked about her desire to establish a business that served the mainstream public, and had more privacy for clients undergoing vulnerable or sensitive procedures:

-Rose Red specializes in custom tattooing, but also has a heavy emphasis on permanent makeup and scar cover-up tattoos.
+Rose Red specializes in custom tattooing, but also has a heavy emphasis on permanent makeup and scar cover-up procedures.
 Lisa Doll has helped countless clients embrace their bodies, rectify their insecurities, and improve their overall well-being.
-From a nineteen-year-old burn victim to clients suffering after the traumas of breast cancer, Lisa Doll has performed admirable work that she has honed over her years in the industry.
+From a nineteen-year-old burn victim to women suffering after the traumas of breast cancer, clients have been fortunate to find themselves in Lisa Doll's hands.
+She has performed admirable work that she has honed over her years in the industry.
 In the beginning of her career, she occasionally did cover-up procedures for free to develop her skill set, learn about the skin, and improve her craft.
-Ultimately, Lisa Doll is concerned with giving clients results that make them happy.
+Ultimately, she is a passionate artist concerned with giving clients results that make them happy.

 “I don’t compromise my integrity and accept any client just to make money.
 A lot of that stuff I did at first was pro-bono or very low-cost, so I could get used to the area and help out the women.
 I wanted to be a positive addition.”

-Lisa Doll, of course, also emphasized how talented her staff is — after taking a gander at some of their amazing work, rest assured you will leave with a quality piece of body art no matter who you go to see for your appointment.
+Lisa Doll, of course, also emphasized how talented her staff is — and after taking a gander at some of their amazing work, it becomes evident you will leave with a quality piece of body art no matter who you see for your appointment.
 Every artist currently on staff is female, a fact Lisa Doll briefly addressed during our conversation with her:

 “[Rose Red Tattoo] is a beacon for other female tattoo artists.
 Obviously with the permanent makeup and everything else, it has a bit more of a female aesthetic to it.
 I would love to hire a man in the future.
 It’s just about being talented and working with this environment.”